TomSouthwick/Team-Profile-Generator/README.md

 ## Roadmap

 - [] Creating a functioning inquirer prompt.
-- [] Creating and extending classes as a property
+- [] Creating and extending classes as a property.
-- [] Linking answers into a dynamic html element
+- [] Linking answers into a dynamic html element.
   - [] html generator is vanilla and does not use any frameworks.
+- [] Creating and writing testing methods.
+  - [] Passing all the testing methods.

 See the [open issues](https://github.com/TomSouthwick/Team-Profile-Generator/issues) for a full list of proposed features (and known issues).